Slattz/M-Mudds-NTR-Cheats/README.md

 If anyone needs help, PM me on GbaTemp @ Slattz :)

-Big Thanks To Nanquitas for helping fix errors with the plugin & for his amazing Lib!
+Big Thanks To Nanquitas for helping fix errors with the plugin, for png2c & for his amazing Lib!